-I'm seeking a senior Product Marketing role to help you win the shortlist.
-I'll make your solution the logical choice before the first call, so prospects stop comparing, and start buying.
+I'm seeking a Product Marketing role to help you win the shortlist.

 COMPANIES I'VE